Arranging the business affairs of a deceased entrepreneur: a step-by-step plan

 • Indicate which KVK registration number it concerns.

 An employee of the KVK Bereavement Support Team will contact you as soon as possible.
 The Business Register is linked to the Personal Records Database (BRP).
 When someone dies, this information is passed on to the KVK Bereavement Support Team.
-If you do not contact them, the KVK Bereavement Support Team will usually contact you 8 weeks after the death.
+If you do not contact them, the KVK Bereavement Support Team will contact you a reasonable amount of weeks after the death.

 4. Obtain a certificate of inheritance